Nada-08/Chess/README.md

 - **Functions:**
   - `MovePositions(Position from, Board board)`: Validates positions in all directions (inside board, empty, or containing opponent's piece).
   - Overrides `GetMoves(Position from, Board board)` to create `NormalMove` objects from valid positions.
+  - Overrides `CanCaptureOpponentKing(Position from, Board board)` to include castling logic (to be expanded later).

 #### **Other Subclasses**
 - **Bishop**: Moves diagonally in all four directions.